-Director Johnson reported that ACAP continues to be a strong example of bipartisan support for registered apprenticeship.
+Mr. Johnson reported that ACAP continues to be a strong example of bipartisan support for registered apprenticeship.
 He reviewed the most recent totals and noted that the denied reimbursements will always be greater than awarded reimbursements because the maximum reimbursement is 25% of total costs or \$1,000, whichever comes first.

-He shared that the Bureau is further automating its ACAP processing system to eliminate opportunities for errors.
-The Department will request including ACAP in the next biennial budget.
+Mr. Johnson shared that the Bureau is further automating its processing system to reduce its percent error.
+The Department will likely request that ACAP is included in the next biennial budget request.

-q.
+g.
 Other